sharathreddy4/Socket.io/How to use.md

   });
 });

-Restricting yourself to a namespace
+- Restricting to a namespace:

 If you have control over all the messages and events emitted for a particular application, using the default / namespace works.
-If you want to leverage 3rd-party code, or produce code to share with others, socket.io provides a way of namespacing a socket.
-This has the benefit of multiplexing a single connection.
-Instead of socket.io using two WebSocket connections, it’ll use one.
+But if we want to produce code to share with others, socket.io provides a way of namespacing a socket.This has the benefit of multiplexing a single connection.
+Instead of socket.io using two WebSocket connections, it will use only one.

-Server (app.js)
+-->Server (server.js):

 var io = require('socket.io')(80);
 var chat = io
   .of('/chat')